-As more and more Aussie’s begin to understand the impacts of fast fashion on the environment, the need for labels to pave the way for sustainable and ethical clothing in Australia has also taken flight.
+As more and more Aussie’s begin to understand the impacts of fast fashion on the environment, the need for Australian clothing brands to pave the way for sustainable and ethical clothing has also taken flight.

 As conscious shoppers we now expect more from brands in exchange for our loyalty.
 Our purchase decision goes beyond just the product, to become more of a reflection of what ‘doing good’ means to us.

 As a result, we’re now far more willing to reconsider our buying habits in the face of society, culture and climate change.
 So if you’re ready to reconsider the brands in your wardrobe, why not play your part for the planet and check out the brands on a mission to produce sustainable and ethical clothing in Australia.